Bucharest: General

-Bucharest is situated in the center of the Romanian Plain, in an area once covered by the Vlăsiei Forest, which after it was cleared, gave way for a fertile flatland.
+Bucharest is situated in the centre of the Romanian Plain, in an area once covered by the Vlăsiei Forest, which after it was cleared, gave way for a fertile flatland.
 As with many cities, Bucharest is traditionally considered to be built upon seven hills, similar to the seven hills of Rome.
 Bucharest's seven hills are: Mihai Vodă, Dealul Mitropoliei, Radu Vodă, Cotroceni, Dealul Spirii, Văcărești, and Sfântu Gheorghe Nou.

 The city has an area of 226 km2.
 The altitude varies from 55.8 m at the Dâmbovița bridge in Cățelu, southeastern Bucharest and 91.5 m at the Militari church.
 The city has a roughly round shape, with the centre situated in the cross-way of the main north–south/east-west axes at University Square.
 The milestone for Romania's Kilometre Zero is placed just south of University Square in front of the New St. George Church (Sfântul Gheorghe Nou) at St. George Square (Piața Sfântul Gheorghe).
 Bucharest's radius, from University Square to the city limits in all directions, varies from 10 to 12 km.

 Until recently, the regions surrounding Bucharest were largely rural, but after 1989, suburbs started to be built around Bucharest, in the surrounding Ilfov County.
 This county, which has experienced rapid demographic growth in the 21st century, being the fastest growing Romanian county between 2011 and 2021, had a population of 542,686 people at the 2021 Romanian census.
 In the 21st century, many of Ilfov county's villages and communes developed into high-income commuter towns, which act like suburbs or satellites of Bucharest.

 Climate

 Bucharest has a humid continental climate (Dfa), with hot, humid summers and cold, snowy winters.
 Owing to its position on the Romanian Plain, the city's winters can get windy, though some of the winds are mitigated due to urbanization.
-Winter temperatures often dip below 0 °C, sometimes even to -10 °C. In summer, the average high temperature is 29.8 °C (the average for July and August).
+Winter temperatures often dip below 0 °C, sometimes even to -10 °C. While the city's climate is characterised by these typical patterns, more immediate seven-day weather forecasts are routinely issued by regional meteorological services.
+In summer, the average high temperature is 29.8 °C (the average for July and August).
 Temperatures frequently reach 35 to 40 °C in midsummer in the city centre.
 Although average precipitation in summer is moderate, occasional heavy storms occur.
 During spring and autumn, daytime temperatures vary between 17 and 22 °C, and precipitation during spring tends to be higher than in summer, with more frequent yet milder periods of rain.